-Investing in high yield shares seems to be all the rage at the moment, and that’s no bad thing as high yield shares have been shown to outperform market averages in the long-run.
+Investing in high-yield shares seems to be all the rage at the moment, and that’s no bad thing as high yield shares have been shown to outperform market averages in the long-run.
 The problem is that there’s more to picking high yield shares than simply looking for a high yield!

 There are many other factors at play, most of which relate to the ability of the company to pay that dividend and preferably grow it over time.
-But there are other factors like knowing when to sell and move on, and how to mix and match high yield shares to reduce risk and increase returns.
+But there are other factors, like knowing when to sell and move on and how to mix and match high-yield shares to reduce risk and increase returns.

 Use a proven and usable strategy

 Investing is hard enough, but you’re only going to make it harder by not having an overall strategy.
-If you buy and sell shares without a plan then you more likely to get blown around by all the huff and puff and nonsense that gets pumped out by some media outlets (sometimes known as the “wall of noise”).
+If you buy and sell shares without a plan, then you are more likely to get blown around by all the huff and puff and nonsense that gets pumped out by some media outlets (sometimes known as the “wall of noise”).

 Stock picking strategy

-If I had to distil my high yield strategy down into just a couple of books, I’d first have to pick The New Buffettology by Mary Buffett.
-It’s a great overview of the whole quality value investing philosophy (although she calls it selective contrarian investing) of buying above average businesses at below average prices.
+If I had to distil my high-yield strategy down into just a couple of books, I’d first have to pick The New Buffettology by Mary Buffett.
+It’s a great overview of the whole quality value investing philosophy (although she calls it selective contrarian investing) of buying above-average businesses at below-average prices.

 Portfolio management strategy